 Most households in Earswick village are members of the Neighbourhood Watch Scheme.
-The overall co-ordinator of the village scheme is Kate Pace and there is a co-ordinator for every ten or so houses throughout the village.
-If you are unsure who is the co-ordinator for your area then contact Kate on 750719 who will be able to advise you.
+The overall co-ordinators of the village scheme are Tony and Linda Murphy, and there are co-ordinators for every ten or so houses throughout the village.
+If you are unsure who your co-ordinator is. please contact Tony or Linda on 762381 or email email@example.com who will be able to advise you.

 The Neighbourhood Watch Scheme is not intended to be a “nosey neighbours” charter.
 Its aim is to ensure that households are less vulnerable to burglaries by taking a few simple precautions such as using timers to activate televisions, radios and lights in your home, advising a neighbour when you will be away and getting them to clear away signs that the house is unoccupied – (mail, newspapers, bin bags, milk bottles etc.)

 All residents are also encouraged to note any unusual activity or suspicious vehicles, to speak to strangers with an offer to help, thus indicating their presence has been noted and to report any suspicious signs or sounds to the police or to the local co-ordinator.

 Earswick currently enjoys a very low crime rate when compared to adjacent villages, but it is important to maintain an active Neighbourhood Watch Scheme if we want this to continue.

 Get information on your Neighbourhood at

 Follow us on Twitter at @snayorknorth

 Follow us on Facebook at ‘York North Police’

 NO COLD CALLING ZONES have been successfully set up in our village and signage has been erected, these areas are: